 4. They have made great strides in ethical sourcing

-Starbuck’s is pretty ethical as far as corporations of its size go.
+As far as corporations of its size go, Starbucks is pretty ethical.
 It’s done a lot of work in the ethical sourcing of coffee beans and when you consider the impact a company of its size will have, that’s commendable.
 The truth is, a lot of farmers are getting a lot more money for their produce because of them.

 5. It’s way better than folgers et al

-At the end of the day, McDonald’s is criticized and ridiculed as poor food that’s unhealthy and unappetizing.
-But millions eat there every day.
+At the end of the day, McDonald’s is criticized and ridiculed as mediocre food that’s unhealthy and unappetizing, but millions of us still eat there every day.
 It fills a niche of cheap burgers that taste pretty decent.
 SB’s fills the same niche in the coffee world.

-You’re not getting mindblowing coffee from there, but that’s ok, because there are some really, really, really helpful websites out there that can fill that gap. 🙂
+Walk into a Starbucks and you won’t get mindblowing coffee, that’s for sure.
+But that’s ok.
+Especially because there are some really, really, really helpful websites out there that can fill that gap. 🙂

 – Apparently things were much different 25+ years ago when the company trained their baristas well and used manual espresso machines.
 I’m sad to say I never experienced it.
 Such is life…